ohnotnow/litelogs/Readme.md

 ```
 docker-compose up --build
 ```
-After a little while you should have the front-end available at http://localhost:3002/ and a copy of mongo-express running at http://localhost:8081/ if you want to dig into the actual database.
+After a little while you should have the front-end available at http://localhost:3002/ (default username/password is 'admin'/'secret' and a copy of mongo-express running at http://localhost:8081/ if you want to dig into the actual database.

 ## Configuration options